 He signs off on all of their operations.

-And uh he and he and his buddy Robert Mueller, it looks like worked like kind of like a pitcher and a catcher.
+And he and he and his buddy Robert Mueller, it looks like, worked kind of like a pitcher and a catcher.

-So in other words, so it would have been on the Lockheed Martin side, you know, pushing to get the government contract, that would be Comey's role, and then on the other side, the person that signed off on it was Robert Mueller?
+So in other words, so it would have been on the Lockheed Martin side, you know, pushing to get the government contract, that would be Comey's role.

 Right.

-Well Robert Robert Muller know that he was getting six point one million dollars in two thousand and nine?
+Did Robert Mueller know that he was getting $6.1 million in 2009?

-The the annual report comes out at the end of the year, so it's not I mean it's it's not clear, but it he he obviously would have known that James Comey was at Lockheed Martin, and he obviously would have had to sign off on a billion dollar program.
+The annual report comes out at the end of the year, so it's not, I mean, it's not clear, but he obviously would have known that James Comey was at Lockheed Martin, and he obviously would have had to sign off on a billion-dollar program.

-So both but you based on what you perceive and your research shows that the role that Comey had at Lockheed Martin, it was his job to sign off on such such projects like this, this new generation of ID and facial recognition.
+So based on what you perceive and your research shows that the role that Comey had at Lockheed Martin, it was his job to sign off on such projects like this, this new generation of ID and facial recognition.

 Correct.

-And would this be something that Congress had to sign off on, or would it be something Muller wanted needed to approve within the FBI as the FBI director.
+And would this be something that Congress had to sign off on, or would it be something Mueller needed to approve within the FBI as the FBI director?

 Right.

-Well, James Comey and Robert Mueller have this long history together going back to the nineties at the DOJ.
+Well, James Comey and Robert Mueller have this long history together going back to the 90s at the DOJ.

-And they've been very concerned with you know matters relating to surveillance, especially FISA and the Patriot Act.
+And they've been very concerned with matters relating to surveillance, especially FISA and the Patriot Act.

-So they really rapidly expanded, and I I call it the surveillance state, um, which is now, of course, being used against uh journalists, citizens, and even uh now a presidential candidate.
+So they really rapidly expanded, and I call it the surveillance state, which is now, of course, being used against journalists, citizens, and even now a presidential candidate.

-We'll come back more with Peter Schweitzer, government accountability institute, president, and uh also Seamus Brunner, author of the Blockbuster New Book.
+We'll come back more with Peter Schweitzer, Government Accountability Institute president, and also Seamus Bruner, author of the Blockbuster new book.

 It's called Compromised, How Money and Politics Drive FBI Corruption, which is now out in bookstores today.